www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

     * [x] Authenticate
     * [x] Authorize
     * [x] Persist authentication info of the users.
     * [ ] CURRENT Authorize based on persisted authorization data of the users.
+        * [ ] Simplify config file structure and make more consistent.
+            * [x] Place ACME files inside config folder. -> This was already the case.
+There were just some old files on the server, that created the impressions, that ACME files were stored inconsistently.
+            * [ ] Each user should have a password file.
+The user file should not contain the password, but be a folder, so that additional attributes can be placed there.
+        * [ ] Make file structure more consistent.
+Currently, some files are place in the top level.
+        * [ ] Change
+        * [ ] Read user from vertx.
+        * [ ] Read role of user from config.
     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.
         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.